mraoaakash/mraoaakash.github.io/_projects/5_project.md

 ---
 layout: page
 title: "CODA-TB DREAM"
-description: "We participated in a challenge to use audio recordings of cough to diagnose the presence of Tuberculosos in a patient."
+description: "We participated in a DREAM challenge to use audio recordings of cough to diagnose the presence of Tuberculosos in a patient."
 img: assets/img/projects/CODA/CODA_TB.jpg
 importance: 4
 category: work